-A team captain both his junior and senior years, Wolleben was a member of the Senior National Team Development Camp in the summer of 2003 at the Nereid Boat Club in New Jersey, where he stroked the senior lightweight four to a gold medal at the U.S. National Championship Regatta.
-He also medaled in several other events at U.S. Nationals and competed in the grand finals at the Canadian Henley Regatta.
+As a member of the Senior National Team Development Camp in the summer of 2003 at the Nereid Boat Club in New Jersey, Wolleben stroked the senior lightweight four to a U.S. National Championship.
+He has also medaled in several other events and competed in the grand finals at the Canadian Henley Regatta.